duduclx/graphina/README.md

 - [ ] add custom dashbord template for grafana
 - [ ] add examples/script to feed data

-## xivo ##
-This is a compilation of short python scripts that interact with an asterik telephony server using the AMI over a telnet connection.

-The data it collects from there is then sent to the local Carbon service.

-requirements:
-- You need Asterisk 1.8+ or xivo 13.07+.
-- Add AMI users in asterisks.
-- The DADHI user needs read-permissions for "call" and the general one needs write-permissions for "command".
-- For more information about this please consult the Asterisk documentation.

-this part is provided by [niklasR/zweig](https://github.com/niklasR/zweig)

-Enter the details for the servers, including host, port, username (asterisk only) and secret (asterisk only).
-### calls ###
-- [x] use carbon on the supervisor server
-- [x] edit conf within the script
-- [ ] create custom dashboard
-### server ###
-- [ ] retrieve xivo's rra
-- [ ] create custom dashboard

 # details:
 1. lastest graphite with:
  * carbon (used for xivo)